 This will be a few years in the making.
 The new $10 note is expected in late 2018, and the new $5 note will follow a few years after that, but soon enough two new notable Canadians will be celebrated on our currency.
-The subsequent notes (the $20, $50 and $100 notes) will follow every two to three years.
+The subsequent notes (the $20, $50 and $100 notes) will follow every few years.

 Macdonald and Laurier

 As Viola Desmond is featured on the $10 note, and another iconic Canadian will be featured on the future $5 note, Canada’s first Prime Minister, Sir John A. Macdonald, and our first francophone Prime Minister, Sir Wilfrid Laurier, will be featured on our higher value bank notes.
 This will take place when the higher value notes are redesigned.

 These changes mean that former prime ministers William Lyon Mackenzie King and Sir Robert Borden will no longer be portrayed on bank notes.
 The $20 denomination will continue to feature the reigning monarch.

 This design approach affords the opportunity to showcase and celebrate more great Canadians, while maintaining our historic roots.

 For more information on the process that led to selecting Viola Desmond as the portrait subject for the $10 note, please consult A Bank Note-able Canadian Woman: A backgrounder on the selection and public consultation process and the approach to Canada’s next series of bank notes.